marksuth/marksuth.uk/content/about.md

 <img src="/images/avatar.jpg" alt="Mark Sutherland" class="img-fluid">
 </div>
 <div class="col-md-8" markdown="1">

-I'm Mark Sutherland, a Web Developer from Leicester, and currently working at CWA Creative Agency.
+I'm Mark, a Web Developer from Leicester, and currently working at CWA Creative Agency.

 My interest in the web started I was a kid in the late 90s, when I got a "Build you own Website" book from the School Bookfair, resulting in a number of dodgy looking sites an.